Buying and Selling - Useful Information

 Refreshments: We have a convenient on-site canteen situated in the centre of the building with a feature curved bay window.
 Refreshments are served all day.
 The canteen is staffed by a variety of local charitable organisations with all profits going to the appropriate charity.

-Payment: All lots must be paid for before being removed.
-Purchasers unknown to the Auctioneers need to either pay by Cash or by Debit/Credit Card.
-There is an administration fee of 2% plus V.A.T. of the invoice amount for the use of Credit, Business Debit and non UK Cards.
+Payment: All lots must be paid for before being removed from the salerooms.
+Purchasers unknown to the Auctioneers need to either pay by Cash, Electronic Bank Transfer or in person by Debit/Credit Card.
 Cheques will only be accepted from persons previously known to the Auctioneers or subsequent to a reference being taken up by the Auctioneers’ Bank.

 Disabled access and Toilet Facilities are provided.